-Let us now see few applications of subsetting data in R:
+Let us now see a few applications of subsetting data in R:

 For all those values which are duplicate in the sample, true is returned.

-If during analysis, any row with missing data can identify and remove as below:
+During analysis, any row with missing data can be identified and removed as below.

 #Author DataFlair data <- read.table(header=TRUE, text=' subject sex size 1 M 7 2 F NA 3 F 9 4 M 11 ') write.csv(data, "/home/dataflair/table.csv", row.names=FALSE)

-Rows which have NA values can be removed using na.omit() function as below:
+Rows which have NA values can be removed using the na.omit() function as below:

 > file <- read.csv("/home/dataflair/table.csv") > na.omit(file)

-After you have created the appropriate subset of your data, the next step in your analysis is to perform some calculations.
+After creating the appropriate subset of your data, the next step in your analysis is to perform some calculations.
 R makes it easy to perform calculations on columns of a data frame because each column is itself a vector.

 Let us see data manipulation with R with the help of an example:

-Let us see how to calculate the ratio between the lengths and width of the sepals
+We will see how to calculate the ratio between the lengths and width of the sepals.

 The command for the same is: